 Table 4 shows the emissions reductions of all Texas IOUs implementing SOPs and MTPs as part of the Texas Energy Efficiency Program.
-Specifically, the table lists the carbon dioxide (CO_2), methane (CH_4), and nitrous oxide (N_2O) emissions avoided as a result of the energy efficiency programs in 2011.
+Specifically, the table lists the carbon dioxide (CO2) emissions avoided as a result of the energy efficiency programs in 2012.